EncycNet/EncycNet.github.io/index.markdown

 - transformed the corpus to TEI Lex-0, to unify and disambiguate the original XML encoding, and to suggest changes to  TEI methodology for  encyclopedic texts
 - published the TEI corpus and transformation code
 - performed corpus annotation including Part-of-Speech tagging, lemmatization, orthographic normalization (see Acknowledgements, below) as well as Named Entity Recognition and transformed the TEI to CSV files
+- developed Hearst patterns (defined as lexico-syntactic recognition of hyponymy; but for EncycNet, several relation types are of importance) from the encyclopedia texts to aid with triple extraction

 ### Ongoing steps

 - splitting encyclopedia entries that contain multiple concepts
-- developing Hearst patterns (defined as lexico-syntactic recognition of hyponymy; but for EncycNet, several relation types are of importance) from the encyclopedia texts to aid with triple extraction
 - creating a list of concepts from the encyclopedia entries by linking the entries to Wikipedia pages (including semantic disambiguation)
 - linking the concepts to hypernyms using Wikidata
 - extracting triples from the encyclopedia entries by utilizing explicitly annotated references, Hearst patterns and typography tags in general